ao-song/socks5/README.md

 socks5
 =====

-A socks5 proxy partially implemented in erlang, tested with firefox.
+An experimental socks5 proxy implemented in erlang, tested with firefox.

-Build and Run
+Following [rfc1928](https://datatracker.ietf.org/doc/html/rfc1928) but not fully implemeted yet!

+Want a try
 -----

 On the terminal of proxy host run the commands below